ganeshshejul/watchmovieonline/README.md

 <img width="1280" alt="Screenshot 2025-04-26 at 11 28 49 PM" src="https://github.com/user-attachments/assets/1a516bb0-78cf-4c83-adda-404268f266bb" /><br>

-**Now You Can Enjoy The Movie By Clicking On Play Button And Enlarge It To Full Screen.**
+**Now You Can Enjoy The Movie/Series By Clicking On Play Button And Enlarge It To Full Screen.**